arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/data/eithert/README.md

 ## Additional syntax

-As `EitherT<F, A ,B>` allows to manipulate the nested `Either` structure, it provides a `mapLeft` method to map over the left element of nested Eithers.
+As `EitherT<A, F ,B>` allows to manipulate the nested `Either` structure, it provides a `mapLeft` method to map over the left element of nested Eithers.

 ```kotlin:ank
 import arrow.core.extensions.option.functor.functor